 Explore options for consolidating and/or outsourcing all back-office and non-academic operations, including payroll, purchasing, marketing and technology.

 Consider partnerships with non-higher education entities, including the state, K-12 school districts, and city/county governments, to achieve economies of scale and eliminate duplication.

+EOO 03/12/2012 Draft Revisions